-Every single book has chapters, or at least sections, into which the narrative is divided.
-These chapters may not be designated by a chapter heading, or appear in a ToC; some authors start new chapters just by using page breaks.
-But if you don't use anything to break up your content, your readers will not be happy.
-(Also, if you're unsure how long your chapters should be, check out this post on the subject!)
+Almost every single book has chapters, or at least sections, into which the narrative is divided.
+These chapters may not be designated by a chapter heading, or appear in a ToC; some authors start new chapters just by using page breaks or divide their text by a blank line.
+But if you don't use anything to break up your content, the text can seem impenetrable to the reader.

 Epilogue (for fiction)

-A scene that wraps up the story in a satisfying manner, an epilogue often takes place some time in the future.
-Alternatively, if there are more books to come in the series, the epilogue may raise new questions or hint at what will happen in the next book.
+A scene that wraps up the story in a satisfying manner, an epilogue often takes place some time in the future, relative to the events in the main chapters of the book.
+Alternatively, if there are more books to come in the series, the epilogue may raise new questions or hint at what will happen in the next installment.

 Conclusion (for nonfiction)

 A section that sums up the core ideas and concepts of the text.
-Explicitly labeled conclusions are becoming less common in nonfiction books, which commonly offer final thoughts in the last chapter, but academic theses may still be formatted this way.
+Explicitly labeled conclusions are becoming less common in nonfiction books, which commonly offer final thoughts in the last chapter instead, but more academic theses may still be formatted this way.